GustantoC/FP-Phase3-Server/README.md

   GET /mail/:userId
 ```

+Note: Sends email for an emergency pickup for `userId`
+User has to be on quarantine, 1st Swab or 2nd Swab

 | Header         | Type     | Description                     |
 | :------------- | :------- | :------------------------------ |
 | `access_token` | `string` | **Required**.
 Your access_token |